-DMedical is a "Miljøfyrtårn" environmental certified company.
-Together we work to be a business with a common and healthy set of values.
 We care about our effect on the environment and the community, therefore we set strict demands to ourselves and how we operate our business.
-These values are reflected in our employees values and behaviour.
-Our goal is to continuously work to prevent pollution from our own operations and the products we supply.

-As a proud member of Ethical Trade Norway, we work purposefully to safeguard human and worker rights, as well as society and the environment in our collaboration with our partners.
+DMedical is a "Miljøfyrtårn" environmentally certified company.
+Our goal is to continuously work towards preventing pollution from our own operations and the products we supply.
+As a member of Ethical Trade Norway, we work purposefully to safeguard human and worker rights, as well as society and the environment in our collaboration with our partners.
 We want to help ensure decent working and environmental conditions throughout the supply chain.
+As a member of "Grønt Punkt Norge" we follow strict guidelines and instructions for packing and utilizing materials during our transportation.